behroozbc/made-project/made-presention/slides.md

 <v-clicks>

-- **Data Downloading:**
+1. **Data Downloading:**
     - The Kaggle package download the datasets from the Kaggle.
-- **Data Cleaning:**
+2. **Data Cleaning:**
     - The datasets are clear which I did not implement this part.
-- **Feature Mapping:**
+3. **Feature Mapping:**
     - Converted 'DATE' from weather data to match 'Quarter' in flight data for integration.
-- **Aggregation:**
+4. **Aggregation:**
-  - Computed average temperature and price per mile by quarter to match data granularity.
+    - Computed average temperature and price per mile by quarter to match data.
-- **Output Generation:**
+5. **Output Generation:**
     - Produced a new dataset with 'AvgTemperature', 'PricePerMiles', and 'Quarter' as features.
-- **Output**:
+6. **Save**:
       - CSV file selected to store the output of pipeline because it produces a few rows as output.
 </v-clicks>